dweagle/komanager/README.md

 5. Set your daily schedule for your script/container and enjoy!
 Container runtime can be set with an environment variable.
 Local runs can be set with a cron/task scheduler job.

 # Default Settings File
 This default setting file will be created on the first run for you.
-It will create YAML files that produce overlays like the ones in the images at the top of the README.
+It will create YAML files that produce overlays or collections like the ones in the images at the top of the README.
 Settings that Kometa uses to apply overlays/collections can be modified in this settings file.
 ```yaml
 # Settings for overlay configurations
 Kometa can use the TMDB Discover API to grab series info to find air dates, etc. Using the default settings